Montana-Media-Arts/webDesignFall2024/_docs/topic-08/03-navigation/page-01.md

 <img src="../img/site-nav-example.gif" alt="blocks of the site navigation bar" title="Site Navigation" />

 This navigation is available at all times while browsing the site.
-The _section navigation_ to the left however, only populates pages relative to its module, and is unavailable otherwise.
+However, the _section navigation_ to the left only populates pages relative to its module and is unavailable otherwise.

 For your Instructable, you should consider two types of navigation:
 1. Site Navigation (set of links to pages on the site)